stormchaserroleplaying/stormchaserRPG/Equipment/AdventuringGear/AdventuringGearDescriptions/index.md

 A creature that drinks this vial of liquid gains advantage on saving throws against poison for 1 hour.
 It confers no benefit to undead or constructs.

 ## Arcane Focus
 An arcane focus is a special item — an orb, a crystal, a rod, a specially constructed staff, a wand-like length of wood, or some similar item — designed to channel the power of arcane spells.
-A sorcerer, warlock, or wizard can use such an item as a spellcasting focus, as described in chapter 10.
+A sorcerer, warlock, or wizard can use such an item as a [spellcasting focus](http://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/CastingaSpell/Components/#material-m).

 ## Backpack
 A backpack is a leather pack carried on the back, typically with straps to secure it.